saymrwulf/tensorflow/notes.md

-2023-04-19T06:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2023-08-17T04:37:00 - Implementing approach from a new paper read last night (tensorflow) 2023-08-17T02:55:00 - Quick fix, referencing a known issue from the official repo (tensorflow)
+2023-04-19T06:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow) 2023-08-17T04:37:00 - Implementing approach from a new paper read last night (tensorflow) 2023-08-17T02:55:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2023-08-17T08:26:00 - Quick fix, referencing a known issue from the official repo (tensorflow)